-The surface of the islands would be dressed with material specially selected from the capital dredging or imported (i.e. sand/gravel/cockle shell) to create island habitats.
-A membrane would also be deployed to suppress vegetation growth on the islands.
+The surface of the islands would be dressed with either cockle shells or material specially selected from the capital dredging or imported (e.g. sand/gravel) to create island habitats.
+To suppress vegetation growth, a geotextile membrane would be placed on the surface of the islands prior to the placement of the surface dressing.